Here’s what you need to know before you list your car for sale.

 Can I sell a car with outstanding hire purchase (HP) finance?

 No you can’t, as the lender is the legal owner of the car until the finance is settled.
-In order to sell the car, you’ll have to end the HP agreement early.
+In order to sell the car, you’ll have to end the hire purchase agreement early.

 If you’ve paid off less than half of the agreement’s total cost, you can return the car.
 But in order to do this, you’ll have to repay the remaining instalments to bring you up to half of the car’s value.